Zezombye/blog/articles/overpy.md

 There were some cases where I made confusing changes to the Workshop syntax:

 - `Workshop Setting Real(...)` became `createWorkshopSetting(float[min:max], ...)`.
 I wanted to coalesce all `Workshop Setting` functions into one single `createWorkshopSetting` function taking a type as the first argument.
-But the type syntax isn’t used anywhere else in OverPy and it was useless, so I changed it to just `createWorkshopSettingFloat()`.
+But the type syntax isn't used anywhere else in OverPy and it was useless, so I changed it to just `createWorkshopSettingFloat()`.
 - The `Last Of(array)` function became `array[-1]`, like in Python.
 But it was very misleading: it implied you could use negative indexes (and so do `A[B]`  where B is -1, or do `A[-2]`, etc).
 If you tried that, it failed silently and returned null, as there are no exceptions in the Workshop.
 I eventually changed it to `.last()`.

 The mistake was approaching it as if the user was already familiar with other programming languages but not the Workshop (as was the case for me).
 But the vast majority of users were familiar with the Workshop, but not programming languages.
 Deviating from the Workshop syntax had to only be done when truly necessary (such as operators, which match Python syntax).